jibbs1703/Python-CodeArtifact-Publisher/README.md

-# Python-Codeartifact-Publisher
+# Python-CodeArtifact-Publisher

 This repository provides a minimal and reproducible terraform configuration for setting up AWS CodeArtifact resources.
 It also includes GitHub Actions workflows to automate the publishing of Python packages to the private CodeArtifact repository.
+The setup is designed to be straightforward, allowing developers to quickly integrate CodeArtifact into their CI/CD pipelines for Python package management.

 ## Features
 - **Terraform Configuration**: Easily deploy AWS CodeArtifact Domain and Repositories using Terraform.